louyshong/BGW-mpc-protocol/README.txt

 BGW-Protocol MPC Coursework

-This folder contains an implementation of the BGW protocol and an additional arithmetic circuit that performs an average of 6 inputs.
+This folder contains an implementation of the BGW protocol and an additional arithmetic circuit that calculates the average of 6 inputs.

 Dependencies :
  pip3 install pyzmq